babel/website/_includes/tools/ava/usage.md

   ]
 }
 ```
-but you can customize any Babel option for transpiling test files with the
+But you can customize any Babel option for transpiling test files with the
 `"babel"` option in AVA's
 [`package.json` configuration](https://github.com/sindresorhus/ava#configuration).